soniah/blog/content/posts/2007-02-03-beat-image-spam-with-procmail.md

 tags:
   - Procmail
 ---
 I blogged a while ago about [using FuzzyOcr for detecting image spam][1].
-My FuzzyOcr isn&#8217;t working and at the moment I haven&#8217;t got time to fix it, so I wrote a procmail recipe to solve the problem instead:
+My FuzzyOcr isn't working and at the moment I haven't got time to fix it, so I wrote a procmail recipe to solve the problem instead:

 <!--more-->